chrisagordon/TheaterMarketingOutcomes/README.md

   - Conclusions based on Launch Date
     - The best time to launch a project would be in April and continue through August, any later or earlier in the year would miss the summer peak success rate
     - There is minimal correlation between the launch date and total number of failed projects
-  - Conlusion based on Goals
+  - Conclusion based on Goals
     - It is best to keep goals of $20,000 or less.
 Any more and it appears to deter donors from good faith that the project will meet its goal and results in less donors.
 Never exceed $45,000.
   - Data Summary
     - Since this data is only showing Theater there may be a specific trend in that industry, I would recommend reviewing another industry to see if the seasonal spike is seen across the board.